lfspd/lfspd.github.io/ReadMe.md

 - minimalistic linux distribuition (no X11, no GUIs, no mans, no locales etc.).

   supposed that all applications will run in docker container in batch mode
-- all packages built from sources, including system ones
+- all packages built from sources
 - minimized by size (compiled with size optimization flags + stripped & cleaned)
 - set of packages for scientific programming
 - the latest versions of all the packages : glibc, gcc, perl, cmake, python etc.